 Years ago I was in a terribly damaging relationship.
 In order to get things right I sought out a therapist, hoping to gain perspective, which ultimately I did and then some.
 The process wasn't easy but nothing worthwhile ever is.
 Most of all, I used the opportunity to focus on myself rather than the failing relationship which I could only partially control.

 Throughout the process a few exercises really hit home.
-Silly as it may sound, first was the Myers Briggs personality test.
-After taking the test, I learned I was INFJ (Introversion, Intuition, Feeling, Judging), the rarest type, joining only 1% of the population.
+Silly as it sounds, one of my first assignments was to take the Myers Briggs personality test.
+My results were incredibly accurate.
+I learned I was INFJ (Introversion, Intuition, Feeling, Judging), the rarest type, joining only 1% of the population.
 INFJ's are known for being highly intuitive, vision and meaning oriented and quietly intense.
 We are insightful, creative, sensitive, serious, persevering and inspiring.
 INFJ's seek harmony and love language and symbols.

 My profile also described me as a bit of a loner and one who tends to feel misunderstood, which I've experienced so many times in relationships.
 It felt great to know my feelings were justified and not necessarily my fault.
-Another point spoke to being in a constant state of growth which explains my unrest for the mundane and daily search for opportunities to learn and challenge myself.
+My profile also spoke to being in a constant state of growth which explains my unrest for the mundane and daily search for opportunities to learn and challenge myself.

 Describe Me in Five Words

 During another session my therapist asked, "What do those closest think of you?"
 I honestly had no idea and it was terrifying to even consider but the question sparked my curiosity.
 I decided to solicit my closest friends and family by asking each of them to describe me in five words.
-They could use positives or negatives but must be truthful (and I would do my best not to be offended).
+They could use positive or negative words but must be honest (I’d do my best not to be offended).
 Here's what they came up with:

 Free Spirited (2)